Reverse Education Center

 Common misconceptions about reverse mortgages include the following beliefs:

 • Misconception 2: Reverse mortgages can easily lead to foreclosure.
 As long as the borrower meets the loan’s requirements, such as paying property taxes and maintaining insurance, the home remains theirs.
+If the borrower fails to comply with the loan terms, the lender can foreclose on the property.

 • Misconception 3: Reverse mortgages are only for desperate homeowners in financial distress.
 In reality, reverse mortgage borrowers must demonstrate a certain level of solvency before they are granted the loan.
-Contrary to the popular perception, many financially savvy individuals have used reverse mortgages as a strategic part of their retirement planning.
+Contrary to popular perception, many financially savvy individuals have used reverse mortgages as a strategic part of their retirement planning.

 • Misconception 4: Reverse mortgages are prohibitively expensive.
 While they do have unique costs, when managed properly, reverse mortgage expenses are comparable to those for other types of home loans.